Oxyaenidae: Evolution

 Oxyaenodonts were believed to have evolved in the middle Paleocene in North America with the oldest known oxyaenodont, Tytthaena, being found there.
-Oxyaenodonts would disperse into Europe near the Paleocene-Eocene boundary via the De Geer route, however the timing of arrival in Asia is unknown.
+Oxyaenodonts would disperse into Northwestern Europe near the Paleocene-Eocene boundary via the De Geer route, however the timing of arrival in Asia is unknown.
+In North America, oxyaenids increase in diversity, peaking at around 7 species during the Wasatchian stage. ^{Including supplementary materials} The dispersal of oxyaenids into Northwestern Europe is suggested to have been one dispersal event and saw a low number of species.